Integration guideIntegration guidesPlaybookWooCommerce

 • Add a short FAQ for delayed confirmations and wrong-network attempts.

-• Keep order emails and support scripts consistent with the on-chain payment flow.
+• Keep order emails and buyer-facing answers consistent with the on-chain payment flow.

 Scale from a calm first week

-The first live week should be measured like an ops pilot.
-If the store can explain payment status clearly and reconcile early orders without escalation, then widening the rollout becomes much safer.
+The first live week should be treated as a controlled launch.
+If the store can explain payment status clearly and match early orders without escalation, then widening the rollout becomes much safer.

 • Track checkout completion and paid-order conversion separately.

-• Track support tickets by chain confusion, token mismatch, and status questions.
+• Track buyer questions by chain confusion, token mismatch, and status uncertainty.

-• Expand token coverage only after the first USDC flow is operationally calm.
+• Expand token coverage only after the first USDC flow is clear and stable.

 FAQ